Mellon Mays Undergraduate Fellowship

 NICOLE HOANG

+Nicole is a senior majoring in Gender, Sexuality and Women’s Studies.
 Nicole’s research focuses on the Vietnamese American diaspora, questions of gender, racialization, sexuality, and the aftereffects of the Vietnam War.
 At Penn, Nicole is a current Mellon Mays Undergraduate Fellow and the Social Chair (and a competing member) of Penn Shotokan Karate.
 Outside of Penn, Nicole has conducted research within various government mechanisms, such as Senator Feinstein’s office and the United States Agency for International Development.

 AMANDA RODRIGUEZ

-Amanda is a junior majoring in the History of Art and minoring in Latin American and Latinx Studies.
+Amanda is a senior majoring in the History of Art and minoring in Latin American and Latinx Studies.
 Her research revolves around the visual cultures of Mexican American communities in the American southwest where she poses questions about the political context of art movements after the modern era, with interests in Mexican Muralism, Agit-Prop, and contemporary Latinx artmaking to be specific.
 Outside of research, Amanda also involves herself with activities and organizations that facilitate closer connections between the education of Art/Art history and marginalized groups.
 In her spare time, she works at the front desk of the History of Art department at Penn, is an Outreach council member for the Barnes Foundation, and enjoys creating illustrations.

 Become a Postgraduate Fellow